cryptoadong/StealthPay-js/README.md

 - [ethers.js](https://docs.ethers.io/v5/single-page/) types are used throughout
 - [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) support.
 See browser compatibility [here](https://caniuse.com/bigint)

-Once verifying compatibility, install with `yarn add @scopelift/spayment-js`
+Once verifying compatibility, install with `yarn add @cryptoadong/stealthpay-js`

 ## Overview

-The spayment-js library aims to abstract away the math and cryptography required for using SPayment so it's easy to build on top of the SPayment protocol.
-Most documentation lives in the [FAQ](https://app.spayment.io/faq), and the [Technical Details](https://app.spayment.io/faq#technical-details) section provides a pretty thorough overview.
-Here we cover some of the documentation specific to spayment-js.
+The stealthpay-js library aims to abstract away the math and cryptography required for using StealthPay so it's easy to build on top of the StealthPay protocol.
+Most documentation lives in the [FAQ](https://www.stealthpay.io/faq), and the [Technical Details](https://www.stealthpay.io/faq#technical-details) section provides a pretty thorough overview.
+Here we cover some of the documentation specific to stealthpay-js.

 Below is an overview of the files within this library.
 If you like reading code to understand things, read in the order files are listed below.
-This will start from the full, big-picture view of how SPayment works then go into the details.
+This will start from the full, big-picture view of how StealthPay works then go into the details.

-1. `src/classes/SPayment.ts`: The SPayment class is a high-level class intended for developers to directly interact with.
+1. `src/classes/StealthPay.ts`: The StealthPay class is a high-level class intended for developers to directly interact with.
 It abstracts away the complexity of the protocol into a few main methods: 1. `send()` is used to send funds to another user, and automatically handles the underlying cryptography required.
-Check out the code in this method to understand the required steps for sending funds via SPayment.
+Check out the code in this method to understand the required steps for sending funds via StealthPay.
 1. `generatePrivateKeys()` prompts the user for a signature and generates their spending and viewing keys. _Note: make sure the wallet being used supports deterministic ECDSA signatures with [RFC 6979](https://tools.ietf.org/html/rfc6979)_ 1. `scan()` lets you find funds sent to the specified user, by providing just the user’s spending public key and viewing private key 1. `withdraw()` lets a stealth address directly withdraw both tokens and ETH 1. `withdrawOnBehalf()` uses meta-transactions to relay a withdraw transaction on behalf of another user, and the `signWithdraw()` method is used to get the required signature
-   `relayWithdrawOnBehalf()` can be used to relay a meta-transaction using the default SPayment relayer
+   `relayWithdrawOnBehalf()` can be used to relay a meta-transaction using the default StealthPay relayer
 2. `src/classes/KeyPair.ts`: This class is where the core cryptography logic lives.
 A KeyPair class is instantiated with either a private or public key, and the class methods help you perform various operations with those keys, including encryption/decryption, multiplication, and compression/decompression of public keys
 3. `src/classes/RandomNumber.ts`: This simple class is used to generate our 32 byte random number, and will properly format the number when provided an optional 16 byte payload extension
 4. `src/utils/utils.ts` contains various helper methods for a range of tasks, primarily related to getting a recipient’s public keys